 This royal icing tips page was written to save you time, frustration, and money.
 When a product doesn’t turn out right, it takes the jingle out of your pocket.

-Let’s address some issues so you aren’t wasting time, money, or having to swallow an exasperation pill.
+Let’s address some issues so you aren’t wasting time, or money, or having to swallow an exasperation pill.

 I have divided this page into 4 easy-to-read sections...